 - 5 Select Password When Power ON under Security.
-Press the space bar to change the setting from Disabled to Enabled. - 6 Use the ← or → key to select Exit and then Exit (Save Changes); and press the Enter key.
-On the Setup Confirmation screen, confirm that Yes is selected and then press the Enter key.
+Press the space bar to change the setting from Disabled to Enabled. - 6 Use the ← or → key to select Exit and select Exit (Save Changes); and then press the Enter key.
+On the Setup Confirmation screen, make sure that Yes is selected and then press the Enter key.